 Apply Aloe Vera

 This is one of the most well-known home remedies for a sunburn, and with good reason.
 Aloe vera soothes and restores damaged skin and can be used for both fresh sunburns and skin that is peeling.
 Be sure to avoid aloe vera gels that include alcohol and dyes since these can dry out skin.

 Customize a Soothing Bath

-Cool Things Down With a Cold Compress
+Cool Things Down with a Cold Compress

 Products formulated with lidocaine can also help keep the affected area cool, notes Dika.
 "Topical anesthetic preparations containing lidocaine provide some relief," she says.
 Preparations containing benzocaine, however, "should be avoided, as it’s a sensitizer."

-Bring on the Botanicals
+Bring On the Botanicals